treeman/jonashietala/posts/2023-10-09-computer_upgrade.markdown

 /images/computer_upgrade/disgusting2.jpg
 :::

-If you can't spot it (no shame on you), there's a huge ball of gunk that's stuck hanging down beneath the graphics card, and it almost seems like it's blocking the liquid from passing through properly.
+If you can't spot it (no shame on you), there's a huge ball of gunk that's stuck hanging down beneath the graphics card, and it almost seems like it's blocking the liquid from passing through properly (more on that later).

 I *know* that you're supposed to check on your loop once a year or so.
 But things just sort of happened.